Jimjule/bank_tech_test/README.md

 # Progress

-Hit Minimum described in plan, except that new posts are not displayed chronologically.
+Hit Minimum described in plan, plus the withdraw and deposit methods described.
-Deposit function also exists, Withdraw to come soon.